-Creating a Sense of Community in an HOA
+Creating a Sense of Community & Fostering A Premier HOA in Denver

 A potential client recently asked us how we create a sense of community in an association, and that is a wonderful question.
 Sadly, because of more people doing business online, and thanks to the pandemic, homeowner engagement in HOAs is at an all-time low.
-And that’s too bad because an engaged community is generally healthier and more productive.
-Here are some ways we help foster a sense of community in our HOAs and provide premier HOA management in Colorado:
+And that’s too bad because an engaged community is generally healthier and more productive, creating a great HOA.
+Here are some ways we help foster a sense of community in our HOAs and provide premier HOA management in Denver:

 When we start working with an HOA to draft a community plan, the goal is to reach a state of overall “health” which is measured by predictability, resilience, and community togetherness.
-In doing this, we assess three key areas: financial health, conservation, and community health.
+In doing this, we assess three key areas: financial health, conservation, and community health – these aspects help in fostering a premier HOA in Denver.
 Some examples include:

 - Rallying the owners around a project, an upcoming change, financial turning point, or an innovation.